Flag of Minnesota: Display and use

-The flag is to be flown over the Minnesota State Capitol from sunrise to sunset.
+The flag is required to be flown over the Minnesota State Capitol from sunrise to sunset.
 When the flag is folded for storage, it should be folded in the same way as the national flag.

 Mutilating, defiling, or casting contempt upon the flag, attaching any design to the flag, or using the flag for advertising were misdemeanor offenses under State Statute 609.40, excepting flags on written or printed documents.
 However, following the 1990 Supreme Court ruling United States v.
 Eichman, enforcement of this law has been deemed unconstitutional.

 Folding history

 The flag of Minnesota did not have an official folding technique until 2010, when instructions for folding the 1983 State Flag for storage and display were codified in law.
 The folding for storage technique was done in the same manner as the U.S. flag, but the display technique was developed by members of the Minnesota National Guard, and was so detailed that it was confusing to some.
 The original code (which was repealed in 2024 with the adoption of the new state flag) read:

 Fold the flag four times lengthwise so that one section displays the three stars of the state crest and the text "L'Etoile du Nord."
 Fold each side behind the displayed section at a 90-degree angle so that the display section forms a triangle.
 Take the section ending with the hoist and fold it at a 90-degree angle across the bottom of the display section and then fold the hoist back over so it is aligned with the middle of the display section.
 Fold the other protruding section directly upwards so that its edge is flush with the display section and then fold it upwards along a 45-degree angle so that a mirror of the display section triangle is formed.
 Fold the mirror section in half from the point upwards, then fold the remaining portion upwards, tucking it between the display section and the remainder of the flag.